apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Defines the initial number of pods (members) when the cluster is first initialized.
+<p>InitReplicas is the number of pods(members) when cluster first initialized
-This value is set to spec.Replicas at the time of object creation and remains constant thereafter.</p>
+it&rsquo;s set to spec.Replicas at object creation time and never changes</p>
 </td>
 </tr>
 <tr>